bgplab/bgplab/docs/1-setup.md

 There's a gotcha though: you can use _containerlab_ and _libvirt_ only on a Linux host.
 You can use _virtualbox_ if you want to run the lab devices as virtual machines on your Windows- or MacOS laptop, but even then I'd prefer running them in a [Ubuntu VM running on the laptop](https://netlab.tools/install/ubuntu-vm/).

 One more gotcha: your hardware and virtualization software (example: VirtualBox or VMware Fusion) must support _nested virtualization_ if you want to use _libvirt_ on that Ubuntu VM.
-You don't nested virtualization to run Docker containers, unless you're using the crazy trick we're forced to use for Juniper vMX or Nokia SR OS -- they're running as a virtual machine _within a container_.
+You don't nested virtualization to run Docker containers, unless you're using the crazy trick we're forced to use for Aruba AOS-CX, Juniper vMX or Nokia SR OS -- they're running as a virtual machine _within a container_.

 ## Software Installation